-We have not been profitable and must increase our revenues and reduce costs if we hope to achieve sustainable profitability.
+We have not been profitable and must increase our revenues and reduce costs if we hope to achieve profitability.

 As measured under U.S. generally accepted accounting principles ("U.S. GAAP"), we have incurred a net loss in each of the last 6 fiscal years.
-We incurred net losses of \$24.1 million in fiscal 2012, \$90.5 million in fiscal 2011 and \$130.2 million in fiscal 2010 and have been unprofitable since we became a public company in January 2007.
-We also have consistently reported losses from operations, although we have generated cash from operations in fiscal 2012, 2010 and 2009.
+We incurred net losses of \$15.0 million in fiscal 2013, \$24.1 million in fiscal 2012 and \$90.5 million in fiscal 2011 and have been unprofitable since we became a public company in January 2007.
+We also have consistently reported losses from operations, although we have generated cash from operations in fiscal 2013, 2012, 2010 and 2009.

-Throughout fiscal 2012 we experienced strong price competition for new business in all regions while major customer consolidations also put pressure on revenue and gross margin.
-We saw pricing pressures in all markets, particularly in international markets where we compete for the business of large, carrier customers.
+Throughout fiscal 2013 we experienced strong price competition for new business in all regions while major customer consolidations also put pressure on revenue and gross margin.
+We saw pricing pressures in all markets, with increased pressure in international markets where we compete for the business of large carrier customers.
 In all markets, telecommunication operating companies consolidated through mergers or acquisitions, leading to fewer, but larger customers.
+This consolidation may have a negative impact on our revenue if Aviat is not selected as a vendor.
 In order to counter pricing pressures, we invested heavily in product improvements to reduce unit costs and enhance product features, exited manufacturing facilities and shifted production to contract manufacturers, and worked with our vendors to attain more favorable pricing.
 If we are unable to reduce product unit costs associated with enhanced product features, including payments to contract manufacturers and other suppliers, we may not achieve profitability.